fpichardom/knowledgebase_search_documentation/CKAN/knowledgebase_custom_resources.typ

 *Categories:*

 - *journal-article*: Publication from a scientific journal.
-- *publication*: generic publication type.
+- *publication-general*: generic publication type.
 It requires an author, that is not an organization, and date of publication
-- *web-content*: Online reference material and documentation.
+- *web-resource*: Online reference material and documentation.
 Typically curated by an organization.
 URls are the main identifiers, the document is subject to evolve with time.
 This would be general enough for resources in the form of blogs, documentation, wiki, etc.
 - *presentation-slides*: presentation slides that have been hosted by an organization or author (not links to google slides, for example).
 - *online-training*: online material that it is meant to teach in a structured way or provide certification
 - *resource-hub*